techidaily/site-youtube-stream/source/_posts/fiscal-landmarks-understanding-mr-beasts-financial-growth-for-2024.md

 Step 3: If you would like to add a filter to the video, tap “Effects” and then choose the filter that you would like to use.
 To add an image to the video, tap “Images” and then select the image that you would like to add.
 Resize the image to fit the screen.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSFNIAYChbA?si=4TIlsUrYmY5vP2il" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 There are very many apps that you can use to edit photos and videos on your device.
 But most of them can be quite expensive.
 The options above are easy to use, cost-effective, and have the necessary features to help you easily edit your images and videos.